howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/glossary_old.md

 _(Course 2: Lesson 14)_

 #### Blockly
-The visual programming language used in Code.org's online learning system for K-5 students.
+The visual programming language used in Letron's online learning system for K-5 students.
 _(Course 1: Lesson 3)_

 #### bug